RxLaboratory/Ramses-Maya/README.md

     You may need to create the *modules* folder if it does not exist yet
 - Restart *Maya*.

+## TODO

+- Don't use the name of the ramPipe in the filename but store it in the ramses metadata

 ## NOTES / DOC

 ### INFO / HELP